zhenkewu/CFRL/docs/source/introduction/getting_started.rst

 in a trajectory using :code:`reader`.
 Then, train a preprocessor using :code:`preprocessor` to remove the bias in the trajectory data.
 After that, pass the preprocessed trajectory into the FQI algorithm in :code:`agents` to learn a counterfactually fair policy.
-Finally, use functions in :code:`evaluation` to evaluate the value and fairness of the trained policy.
+Finally, use functions in :code:`evaluation` to evaluate the value and counterfactual fairness of the trained policy.
 See the :ref:`"Example Workflows" <example_workflows>` section for more detailed workflow examples.